FAQs: The Investment Firm Prudential Regime

 The key changes will involve:

 - new liquidity rules across the board.
 UK investment firms are not currently subject to liquidity rules;

 - changes to the level of initial capital to be held.
 Initial capital will increase for most firms;

 - a brand new approach to calculating capital known as the “K factor” approach; and

 - new rules on remuneration and disclosure which allow less scope for firms to determine their approach based upon proportionality principles.

-The CP covers in broad terms own fund requirements, prudential consolidation, concentration risk monitoring as well as reporting.
-The subsequent consultation papers (of which two are expected) will cover remuneration, liquidity, risk management and governance, the ICARA and SREP (as discussed below).
+The first CP covers in broad terms own fund requirements, prudential consolidation, concentration risk monitoring as well as reporting.
+The second CP covers remuneration, liquidity, risk management and governance and the ICARA and SREP (as discussed below).
 The final CP is expected to cover disclosures and ESG.

 Please refer to the question above, "We’re not an investment firm, do we need to worry about whether these new rules will be applied to us?" which explains the position for CPMIs at the current time of writing.